 A Memory Between Us is the second book in the WINGS OF GLORY series, which follows the three Novak brothers, B-17 bomber pilots with the US Eighth Air Force stationed in England during World War II.

-My review: A tension-filled story about another Novak brother in combat and working through difficult personal histories that weaves both together, including D-Day, in a wonderfully satisfying book.
+My thoughts: A tension-filled story about another Novak brother in combat and working through difficult personal histories that weaves both together, including D-Day, in a wonderfully satisfying book.
 (Especially since I was two days old when D-Day occurred, and because my Dad also flew sleek B-17s while waiting for enough B-29s to come off the production lines.)
 Attached is a B-17 pilot’s “jump and tuck” to get into the cockpit area.
 I’ve only done it backwards–came out that way.

 Blue Skies Tomorrow